Riots in King's Landing

-On the way back to the castle, as the king's party rides up the Hook at the foot of Aegon's High Hill, a woman walks out of the crowd with a dead baby and blocks the way.
-Sansa Stark encourages the king to win the people by throwing the woman some gold, but the woman ignores the coins as they fall around her and continues to hold the baby before her.
+On the way back to the castle, as the royal party rides up the Hook at the foot of Aegon's High Hill, a woman walks out of the crowd with a dead baby and blocks the way.
+Sansa Stark encourages King Joffrey to win the people by giving the woman some money, so he throws a silver stag.
+The mother ignores the coin, however, and men in the crowd fight over it.
+When Queen Regent Cersei Lannister advises Joffrey to leave the woman, the mother begins cursing at the queen.
 Someone throws dung at the king, hitting him squarely in the face.
-Incensed, Joffrey demands the culprit and sends Sandor Clegane after them.
-This angers the crowd and shouted curses shower down on the party, further inflaming the situation.
-The crowd begins to move in and soon the party is surrounded and has to fight their way out.
-When Sandor is unhorsed and vanishes in the crowd, Ser Mandon Moore abandons Sansa to protect Joffrey.
+Incensed, Joffrey sends Sandor Clegane after the unseen culprit, who may have been on a roof.
+When Joffrey orders the Hound to cut through the crowd, they angrily shout curses at the party, further inflaming the situation.
+Some call out the names of Robb Stark, Stannis Baratheon, and Renly Baratheon, Joffrey's rivals in the War of the Five Kings.
+Many in the crowd call out for bread.

-Even after the king is safely within the walls of the Red Keep, the riot continues.
-Flea Bottom is set afire.
-A goldsmith is killed for having a full larder while the city starves, and his manse is burned down.
-Queen Regent Cersei Lannister orders Ser Boros Blount and Ser Meryn Trant to search for Sansa, but the girl is soon returned to the castle by a wounded Sandor, who chopped off the arm of a man who tried to pull Sansa from her saddle.
+Once they reach the safety of the Red Keep, Tyrion kicks King Joffrey.
+Cersei orders Ser Boros Blount and Ser Meryn Trant to search for Sansa, but the girl is soon returned to the castle by a wounded Sandor, who chopped off the arm of a man who tried to pull Sansa from her saddle.
+Sandor reports that Aron was killed in the mob.

-Ser Jaime Lannister later notes that Varys was not present to see Myrcella off to Dorne, thereby avoiding the riot.
-He wonders if Varys had agents abduct Tyrek during the riot due to the fact that Tyrek squired for King Robert I Baratheon.
+Sansa Stark has nightmares of the riot.
+Queen Regent Cersei Lannister plans for Prince Tommen Baratheon to be discretely moved to Rosby for his own safety.
+Tyrek Lannister remains missing, despite the efforts of Jacelyn, Lord Varys, and Ser Addam Marbrand to find him.
+Ser Jaime Lannister notes that Varys was not present to see Princess Myrcella Baratheon off to Dorne, thereby avoiding the riot, and he wonders if Varys had agents abduct Tyrek because the youth had squired for King Robert I Baratheon.

 - King Joffrey I Baratheon